CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

    3 4 55
 ```

-* **Matplotlib** for plotting vast variety of graphs, starting from histograms to line plots to heat plots.
-You can use Pylab feature in ipython notebook ( `ipython notebook –pylab = inline` ) to use these plotting features inline (we will use this in the next section).
+* **Matplotlib** used for plotting a vast variety of graphs, starting from histograms to line plots to heat plots.
+You can use the Pylab feature in ipython notebook ( `ipython notebook –pylab = inline` ) to use these plotting features inline (we will use this in the next section).

-* **Scikit_Learn** for machine learning.
-Built on top of NumPy, SciPy and matplotlib, this library contains a lot of effiecient tools for machine learning and statistical modeling.
+* **Scikit_Learn** used for machine learning.
+Built on top of NumPy, SciPy, and matplotlib, this library contains a lot of efficient tools for machine learning and statistical modeling.

 <a name="pip"/>